Programs

 presentations which sometimes include background music.

-They generally take about 45 minutes, but can be adjusted as required.
+They generally take about 45 to 55 minutes, but can be adjusted as required.

 Beautiful Birds -- The program "Beautiful Birds" celebrates